Tonomy-Foundation/Tonomy-ID-SDK/docs/start/single-sign-on.md

 ## 4. Home page

-On your home page or when your app first loads, check if the user is already logged in.
+On your home page or when your app first loads (App.tsx in reactjs), check if the user is already logged in.

 ```typescript
 import { api, SdkError, SdkErrors } from '@tonomy/tonomy-id-sdk';